 Buying a Micro Pig

-A micro pig is a pig that has been selectively bred down in size for many generations to become smaller in adulthood than other pigs.
+A miniature pig is a pig that has been selectively bred down in size for many generations to become smaller in adulthood than other pigs.
+Also known as 'Micro Pigs', 'Mini Pigs', 'Miniature Pigs' and 'Little Pigs'.

 Here at KLP we take pride in knowing that we are the Uk’s leading specialist breeders who are in control of our breeding, ensuring that our boars do not run freely with our gilts/sows.

 We have limited number of micro pigs for sale every year, with litters born towards the end of April.
 As well as piglets we sell pigs of various ages.
-Please check our pigs for sale document for details for availability.
-We are dedicated on selling our Micro pigs to people who are caring and passionate, those that are well informed and are ready to accept the process of looking after a micro pig.
+Please check our pigs for sale page for details for availability.
+We are dedicated to selling our Miniature pigs to people who are caring and passionate, those that are well informed and are ready to accept the process of looking after a miniature pig.

-Micro pigs make wonderful pets for families, schools and small petting farms.
+Miniature pigs make wonderful pets for families, schools and small petting farms.
 They have a gentle nature and enjoy lots of love and attention.
-A micro pig’s hair is hypoallergic making them excellent pets for those with allergies.
+Pigs have hair, not fur and therefore they are hypo-allergic making them excellent pets for those with allergies.
 They also require minimal vaccinations and veterinary visits which keeps cost considerably low in comparison to other pets.
+Miniature pigs are also cheap to keep as a pet compared to domesticated pets.

-Micro pigs are fantastic pets for people of all ages, however they are very different to most animals, so there are various considerations that must be taken.
+Micro pigs are fantastic pets for people of all ages, however they are very different to domestic animals as they are still considered live stock.
+Therefore there are strict rules on keeping pigs within the UK.

-- Do you have the right space to keep a pig?
-Pigs must be kept fenced in pens with appropriate shelter.
-Micro Pigs homes are called 'pig arks'.
+- Do you have the right space to keep a pig: Pigs must be kept fenced in pens with appropriate shelter.
+Pigs homes are called 'pig arks'.
 You can buy ready-made pig arks or houses.
 Pigs cannot regulate their temperature and may overheat, so shade needs to be provided.
 The ark must be draft and damp free.
 We keep our micro pigs on woodchip, which you can get from tree surgeons or garden centres.
+This should be free of Yew Tree and other poisonous leaves and plants.
 Micro pigs are natural foragers and may dig or root up your garden, thick layers of woodchip help reduce damage.
-It is important to get good fencing as micro pigs are known to be good escape artists therefore you must have a safe penned area for the micro pigs to live in.
+It is important to get good fencing as micro pigs are known to be escape artists, therefore you must have a safe penned area for the pigs to live in.
 It is essential to install and use correct fencing.
 We use a reputable builder who constructs and maintains all of our pens.
 Micro pigs are allowed inside your house but must have access to outside space to express their natural behaviour.

 - Feeding: We feed our micro pigs Allen & Page Potbellied pig feed which is arguably the best on the market.
-It contains 12% protein, is organic and non-GM.
-We buy ours through a local feed merchant and provide a delivery of feed through our set up service, charging £15.00per bag (excluding delivery cost).
-A 20kg bag will last 1 pig 6-8 weeks and 2 pigs roughly 1 month.
-It is illegal to feed your micro pigs anything that has passed through your kitchen, scraps or commercial waste.
+It contains 12% protein, is non-GM and is vegetarian society approved.
+We buy ours through a local feed merchant and provide a delivery of feed through our set up service, charging £15 per bag.
+A 20kg bag will last 1 pig 4-6 weeks and 2 pigs roughly 1 month according to their size.
+A feed guide can be found on the back of the bags.
+It is illegal to feed your miniature pigs anything that has passed through ANY kitchen, scraps or commercial waste.
 We can supply you with a feeding guide, as it is important not to over feed your micro pigs.
 Pigs also love fresh fruit and veg.
-As an occasional treat we recommend apples, pears, bananas, carrots and cabbage.
+As an occasional treat we recommend apples, pears, bananas and carrots.
 Like with all pets you must always have a fresh, clean water supply for the micro pigs.
-In winter your hoses and pipes may freeze so always have a bucket to carry the water to the micro pigs
+In winter your hoses and pipes may freeze so always have a bucket to carry the water to the micro pigs or fit an automatic drinker to your pen.

 - Husbandry: This is the way in which you look after your micro pigs is important establishing a good routine.
-Micro pigs must be checked on twice a day for signs of illness or damage to fencing.
+Micro pigs must be checked on twice a day for signs of illness and damage to fencing.
 It is very important to keep things sanitary.
-The micro pig’s equipment i.e bowls, scoops, water buckets, troughs, etc must be disinfected with a broad-spectrum disinfectant.
+Your pig’s equipment, i.e bowls, scoops, water buckets, troughs, etc, must be disinfected with a broad-spectrum disinfectant.
 You can get this through our suppliers who offer next day delivery.
-Due to pigs being zoonotic, you must use must use an anti-bacterial hand gel before and after contact with the pigs.
+Due to pigs being zoonotic, you must use must use an anti-bacterial hand gel before and after contact with the pigs and wash your hands with warm water and soap regularly.

-- Castration of boars: We can offer this service for an additional £200 per boar.
-Castration provides behavioural benefits for the animals and makes them easier to care for.
+- Boar Castration: We can offer this service for an additional £200 per boar.
+This includes a visit to the farm hospital, castration procedure, medication and 48 hour after care.
+Castration provides behavioural benefits for the boar and makes them easier to care for.
 It also reduces testosterones and androsterone’s in the animal’s body which reduces the effect of ‘boar taint’.
 Castration also helps limit tusk growth.

 The above is discussed in detail during the Comprehensive Pig Keeping course and we will work with you to ensure all of your questions and queries are answered.

-The prices for our micro pigs reflect of the quality we provide, including the peace of mind of knowing your new pet has come from a responsible and fully established breeder.
+The prices for our micro pigs reflect of the quality we provide, including the peace of mind, knowing your new pet has come from a responsible and fully established breeder.
 Each pig comes with up to date documentations, medical records and birth certificates.

-Our pigs start from £300.
+Our pigs start from £200.
 Our Piglets born at the end of April are available from 8 weeks old.
-Piglets are £650 each or two for £1100.
-You can find a list of our pigs for sale on our PIGS FOR SALE page.
+Piglets are £650 each or two for £1100, but we have offers throughout the year, so keep an eye on our pigs for sale page

 - Delivery fee – from £75